François Victor Alphonse Aulard: Work

-Applying to the study of the French Revolution the rules of historical criticism which had produced such rich results in the study of ancient and medieval history, Aulard devoted himself to profound research in the archives and to the publication of numerous important contributions to the political, administrative and moral history of that period.
-His masterwork was a Histoire politique de la Revolution française (4 vol, 3rd ed.
+For the French Revolution, Aulard concentrated on archival research, and published on the political and administrative history of the period.
+His major work was the Histoire politique de la Revolution française (4 vol, 3rd ed.
 1901).
-He championed Georges Danton as opposed to Maximilien Robespierre, seeing in Danton the true spirit of the embattled Revolution and the inspiration of the national defense against foreign enemies.
+He championed Georges Danton as opposed to Maximilien Robespierre, seeing in Danton the spirit of the embattled Revolution and the national defense against foreign enemies.

 He was known to have argued:

 "From the social point of view, the Revolution consisted in the suppression of what was called the feudal system, in the emancipation of the individual, in greater division of landed property, the abolition of the privileges of noble birth, the establishment of equality, the simplification of life. [...]
 The French Revolution differed from other revolutions in being not merely national, for it aimed at benefiting all humanity."Aulard divided the French Revolution into "four epochs: 1789- 1792, during which democratic and republican parties were formed under a constitutional monarchy; 1792-1795, during which a democratic republic existed; 1795-1799, the period of the bourgeois republic; and 1799-1804, that of the plebiscitary republic."